mjbear/karneliuk-network-automation-pandas-gnmi/enable_gnmi_sonic.md

 ```

 ### Step 4.
 Create certificates
-At start you will see the telemtry container is failing
+At start you will see the telemetry container is failing
 ```
 admin@sonic:~$ sudo docker container ls --all CONTAINER ID   IMAGE                                COMMAND                  CREATED          STATUS                      PORTS     NAMES